Kärcher Freestanding parking station

 Freestanding parking station

-Convenient storage solution for device and accessories: the freestanding parking station is compatible with all models of the VC 6 Cordless ourFamily and VC 7 Cordless yourMax vacuum cleaners.
+A convenient storage solution for machine and its accessories: the freestanding parking station is compatible with all models of the VC 6 Cordless and VC 7 Cordless vacuum cleaners.

-All VC 6 Cordless ourFamily and VC 7 Cordless yourMax models can be stored in the freestanding parking station to save space and prevent them from falling over.
-Wall mounting is not necessary.
+All VC 6 Cordless and VC 7 Cordless models can be stored in the freestanding parking station to save space and prevent them from falling over, with wall mounting not necessary.
 As well as holding the cordless vacuum cleaner in place, it also has space for the accessories.
 So, these are always neat and tidy and always quickly to hand.
-The battery charger for the vacuum cleaner can also be attached to the parking station – that way, the battery is automatically charged when the device is parked.
-To use the freestanding parking station, an additional wall bracket is required, which is included with the VC 6 Cordless ourFamily and VC 7 Cordless yourMax models.
+The battery charger for the vacuum cleaner can also be attached to the parking station, allowing the battery to be automatically charged when the machine is parked.
+To use the freestanding parking station, an additional wall bracket is required, which is included with the VC 6 Cordless and VC 7 Cordless models.
 This is attached to the parking station.
-The scope of supply of the parking station does not include an additional wall bracket.

 Features and benefits